FurriousFox/Bopper/README.md

     ```

 3. no automatic updating of the index is implemented yet, re-run these commands once a while to update the search index

+## Interactive xkcd comics

+1. For interactive xkcd comics, use the existing [xkcd.argv.nl](https://xkcd.argv.nl) server, or run using the http server in `xkcd_activities` (server.ts)
+2. Add a url mapping for `/` to `xkcd.argv.nl` (or your own server), and enable activities in the discord developer portal

 <sup><sub>AI usage: No AI is used, except to generate the profile picture</sup></sub>